harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-local-template-variables.md

 }
 ```

-let’s extend the class to provide some super logic:
+let's extend the class to provide some super logic:

 ```typescript
 import { Component } from '@angular/core';